Parenting

 You care deeply about your child and want to ensure they enjoy a happy and healthy childhood and adolescence.
 But, unlike physical conditions, mental health (or mental illness) is not so easily diagnosed.
 Mental health problems often manifest as a change in behaviour, a failure to thrive, depression, or anxiety.
 Children who experience this are often resistant to seeking help, and it can be difficult to identify a problem.
 But as a parent, it’s your job to step in and seek help if you’re not confident your child is okay.

 When a teenager struggles with mental health, it can be hard to know what to do and how to help.
 Sometimes, teenagers may not want to admit to their issues or may not be comfortable talking to their parents or guardians about what’s wrong.
+It can be worth reaching out to Hearts Connected, an organization that deals with mental health challenges in children or teens.
+Your child may be more willing to open up without the fear of judgement.
 Other times, there may only be small signs that things are not quite right, such as changes in behaviour, mood, or school performance.
 However, in some cases, teenagers may be facing bigger disruptions in their life, such as substance abuse, homelessness, and difficulties at home.
-Regardless, parents should treat mental health concerns as serious matters and encourage them to get help before things get worse.

 Being a parent can be stressful.
 Sometimes, it can feel like you’re being stretched in too many directions, like juggling too many balls in the air.
 But it can also be very rewarding, especially when your child grows into a happy, healthy, and successful adult.
 If your child is displaying behaviour that’s not common for them, however, or if you’re noticing any changes in your child’s mood or personality, it’s important to be patient with them and try to open up a dialogue with them before things get too serious.
 This could just mean making changes to your child’s routine, but it could mean something as serious as getting your child the support they need from a medical professional.